Our Experience Shipping Our RV (+ Tips for Hiring an RV Transport Company)

 Option 3: Use a Service like uShip.com

-Because I had such a hard time finding an RV shipping company to work with directly, I ended up deciding to hire someone to haul my RV through uShip.com.
-I heard of uShip from someone I know who had successfully used their service twice to have her fifth wheel hauled across the country.
+I decided to hire someone to haul my RV through uShip.com.
+I heard of uShip from someone who had successfully used their service twice to have her fifth wheel hauled across the country.

-uShip.com is a website where you can create a listing about the thing you want to ship (not only RVs, but also cars, household items, large equipment, and even live animals) and haulers can bid on the job.
+uShip.com is a website where you can create a listing about the thing you want to ship (not only RVs, but also cars, household items, large equipment, and even live animals).
+Haulers can bid on the job.
 After receiving multiple bids, you can select which one you want to work with.

-For example, an RV hauler who lives in Atlanta and has been hired by an RV dealer in Atlanta to go pick up an RV in Tampa may look on uShip.com to see if there is anyone in the Atlanta area needing to have an RV hauled to the Tampa Bay area.
-That way they can make money hauling two RVs in just one trip.
+For example, an RV hauler who lives in Atlanta and has been hired by an RV dealer in Atlanta to pick up an RV in Tampa may look on uShip.com to see if anyone in the Atlanta area needs to have an RV hauled to the Tampa Bay area.
+Haulers can make twice the money in one round trip.

 My Personal Experience with Using uShip.com to Ship My RV

 I was extremely nervous the first time I hired someone from uShip to haul my RV.
-My biggest fear was that I was being scammed and that my RV (which at the time was my home and contained all my earthly belongings) would be stolen.
+My biggest fear was being scammed or that my RV would be stolen.

 That didn’t happen!